Zarrinnaal: Hajji Eskandar Beyg-e Afghan

-Mohammad Beyg's son Hajji Eskandar Beyg-e Afghan was a leader of the Afghans (Persian beyg-e afghan) and after his arrival in the Kurdistan Province from a pilgrimage to the Holy City of Mecca he settled there again at Sanandaj.

-In 1709 Ghilzai-Afghan rebels under their chief Mirwais Khan Hotak rose against the Persians, killed the Safavid governor of Kandahar, the Georgin Gurgin Khan (King George XI of Kartli), they declared their independence and finally caused the downfall of the Safavids when they seized and at last sacked the Safavid capital city of Isfahan in 1722.
+Mohammad Beyg's son Hajji Eskandar Beyg-e Afghan was a leader of the Afghans (Persian: beyg-e afghan) and after his arrival in the Kurdistan Province from a pilgrimage to the Holy City of Mecca he settled there again at Sanandaj.
+In 1709, Ghilzai-Afghan rebels under their chief Mirwais Khan Hotak rose against the Safavid Empire, killed the Safavid governor of Kandahar, the Georgin Gurgin Khan (King George XI), they declared their independence and finally caused the downfall of the Safavids when they seized and sacked the Safavid capital city of Isfahan in 1722.

 Abbas Beyg Vazir

-Hajji Eskandar Beyg's son Abbas Beyg was vizier of Persia (vazir-e Iran), had issued 18 children and was the head of his tribe (Persian ra'is-e il).

-He served under Nader Shah Afshar (r.
-1736–1747), who reinstated the Persian monarchy but was a brutal tyrant too, and was murdered by his own emirs in 1747.
+Hajji Eskandar Beyg's son Abbas Beyg was vizier of Iran (vazir-e Iran), had issued 18 children and was the head of his tribe (Persian: ra'is-e il).
+He served under Nader Shah (r.
+1736–1747), who reinstated the Iranian monarchy but was a brutal tyrant too, and was murdered by his own emirs in 1747.
 The Afshar and Qajar emirs allied with one of the shah's envoy and minister, Hossein Ali Beyg Bastami, while on a campaign entered the ruler's tent and cut off his head and also killed his two other ministers, Bader Khan and Abbas Beyg Vazir.

 Oghli Beyg I.

-Abbas Beyg's son Oghli Beyg I. was landlord (Persian mallak) of a big estate in the Kurdistan Province under the Valis of Ardalan.
+Abbas Beyg's son Oghli Beyg I. was landlord (Persian: mallak) of a big estate in the Kurdistan Province under the Valis of Ardalan.

 Ali Beyg Monshi-bashi

-Oghli Beyg's son Ali Beyg Monshi-bashi was in the year 1799 chancellor and chief secretary (Persian monshi-bashi) of Vali Amanollah Khan Ardalan I (r.
+Oghli Beyg's son Ali Beyg Monshi-bashi was in the year 1799 chancellor and chief secretary (Persian: monshi-bashi) of Vali Amanollah Khan Ardalan I (r.
 1797–1825), one of the most powerful and popular rulers of Kordestān.
 Responsible for the army's administration and Amanollah Khan's military power he was one of the chief ministers of the Ardalans, and his family was described by Malcom as "one of the first principal families at the Ardalan court."
 Finally Ali Beyg was killed 1826 at the battle of Mossul by Ottoman troops.